Topological Defect Lines in bosonized Parafermionic CFTs: Finding Topological Defect Lines

 The second example is the $c=\frac{4}{5}$ 3-state Potts Model.
 This is the simplest case in which the number of defect lines does not equal the number of primaries.
 We will first use the method in \cite{Chang:2018iay} to compute TDLs and then go back to the method in Section \ref{sec:basicsetups}.
 We start from the non-diagonal partition function of the 3-state Potts model,

 where the primaries are ordered as

-in which the first line is using minimal model notation to denote characters $\chi_{r,s}$ and the second line is using traditional symbols.
+in which the first line uses minimal model notation to denote characters $\chi_{r,s}$ and the second line uses traditional symbols.
 The nonzero entries correspond to the 12 Virasoro primaries in this model, as listed below

-To compute the TDLs, note that the TDL operators act diagonally on Virasoro primaries, i.e. their action is multiplying different primaries with $\mathbb{C}$-numbers.
-Or in the matrix notation, the partition function of a TDL in the space direction is

-where the $\lambda$'s are to be solved for and $a$ labels the TDLs.
-To fix the $\lambda$'s, one can use the property that the partition function after $S$ transformation has non-negative integer entries.
-More explicitly, the time direction partition function

-has non-negative integer entries.
-We can get 16 TDLs by solving the constraints.
-They are \begin{enumerate} \item Six Verlinde lines, denoted by $I,\eta,\eta^2,W,W\eta,W\eta^2$, \item the invertible line $C$ and its fusion with 6 Verlinde lines, $C,C\eta,C\eta^2,CW,CW\eta,CW\eta^2$ \item four more simple TDLs, denoted by $N,WN,CN,CWN$. \end{enumerate} Their action on Virasoro primaries are